MAX stabbing suspect is a white supremacist with a history of violence

-PORTLAND, Ore. – A man facing charges for murder after police say he stabbed and killed two people and injured another on a MAX train has a history of run-ins with law enforcement and is a self-proclaimed white supremacist.
+PORTLAND, Ore. – A man facing murder charges after he stabbed and killed two people and injured another on a MAX train has a history of run-ins with law enforcement and is a self-proclaimed white supremacist.

 Jeremy Joseph Christian, 35, was booked into the Multnomah County Jail on charges of aggravated murder, attempted murder, intimidation in the second degree, and felony possession of a restricted weapon.